wandersonmonteiro931-byte/VESTIBULANDO/replit.md

 - **Last Updated**: October 2025

 ## Recent Changes (October 2025)
+**Real-time Synchronization (Latest):**
+- ✅ Implemented Firebase Firestore real-time listeners using onSnapshot
+- ✅ Created useRealtimeQuery hook for automatic data synchronization
+- ✅ Updated all dashboards (Student, Teacher, Admin) to use real-time data
+- ✅ Configured TanStack Query for automatic refetch on window focus and reconnect
+- ✅ Data now updates automatically across all clients when changes occur in Firebase

 **Security Hardening Complete:**
 - ✅ Restricted self-registration to "aluno" accounts only (prevents privilege escalation)
 - ✅ Added null guards to all Firestore and Storage helper functions